ibm-cloud-docs/Cloudant/api/authentication.md

 <!--

-See the following example that includes basic authentication credentials in a request, using Javascript
+The following example includes basic authentication credentials in a request, using Javascript

 ```javascript
 var nano = require('nano');